ShreyaChandekar/Data-Analytics-Lab/README.md

-# Everthing in Data Analytics
+# Everything about Data Analytics